 Electrical engineers create electromagnets by passing electrical currents through metal objects of certain shapes.
 They commonly use solenoidal pieces of wire as...

 Regulations for Shipping Magnets by Airplane

-Regulations for Shipping Magnets by Airplane.
-Magnets with a magnetic field strength of 0.159 A/m or greater, and those that are measurably...
+Magnets with a magnetic field strength of 0.159 amperes per meter or greater, and those that are measurably effective at a distance...

 Magnets can attract and repel by creating fields in which there will always be movement to reduce the field.
 Discover how repelling...